PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 ## **Flexbox**

-Flexboxes are one of the most powerful tools for aligning content and it can handle vertical centering quite easily.
-Like the previous example, it also works in most situations.
-Let's, for example, say we have a `div` with some height and inside it a child `div` that needs to be centered.
+Flexboxes are one of the most powerful tools for aligning content and they can handle vertical centering quite easily.
+Let's not beat around the bush, if it's not already, flexbox should be one of your power tools when it comes to aligning content.
+Let's look at an example.

 ```html
 <div class="wrapper">